typemeta/funcj/codec/readme.md

         .map(ZonedDateTime::parse);
 ```

-The serialised results are then:
+The encoded results are then:

 ```json
 {